Dehazing Ultrasound using Diffusion Models: Methods

 In this section, we start by providing the reader insight into the ultrasound acquisition process and the specific formulation used leading to a probabilistic framework for dehazing.
 We then turn our attention to diffusion models and how we can efficiently learn ultrasound priors in the RF domain for the dehazing task.

-\subsection{Ultrasound image formation}
+\subsection{Ultrasound Image Formation}

 The beamformed ultrasound signal can be considered a coherent summation of individual ultrasonic backscattered echoes.
 These \emph{scatterers} originate from small structures in the tissue.
-As a result, we can group the signals reflected by the tissue $\bx$ and all multipath haze signals $\bh$, leading to the following additive model: where $\by$ is the ultrasound measurement.
+As a result, we can group the signals reflected by the tissue $\bx$ and all multipath haze signals $\bh$, leading to the following additive model:

+where $\by$ is the ultrasound measurement.
 For clarity, if necessary, subscripts are added to denote quantities as beamformed radio-frequency (RF) data.
 A schematic of the measurement process is shown in Fig.~\ref{fig:haze_schematic}.
 The ultrasound image, also known as the B-mode image, is obtained by envelope detection and log compression of the RF data.
 We here pose the dehazing problem as a source separation task, where we would like to retrieve the clean ultrasound signal $\bx$ from the measurement $\by$.
 This inverse problem is generally ill-posed, as there are many possible solutions that satisfy \eqref{eq:inverse_model}.
 Following a probabilistic approach, sampling from the posterior distribution $p_{X, H}(\bx, \bh|\by)$ allows us to find optimal $\hat{\bx}$ and $\hat{\bh}$ given the measurement $\by$ and prior knowledge.
-To compute the posterior, we can factorize it using Bayes' rule as follows: where $p_{Y|X,H}(\by|\bx, \bh)$ is the likelihood according to our measurement model in \eqref{eq:inverse_model} and $p_X(\bx)$ and $p_H(\bh)$ are prior distributions for the clean ultrasound signal and haze, respectively.
+To compute the posterior, we can factorize it using Bayes' rule as follows:

+where $p_{Y|X,H}(\by|\bx, \bh)$ is the likelihood according to our measurement model in \eqref{eq:inverse_model} and $p_X(\bx)$ and $p_H(\bh)$ are prior distributions for the clean ultrasound signal and haze, respectively.
 Note that, unlike many (denoising) methods, we consider the noise distribution to be any arbitrarily complex distribution and thus not necessarily Gaussian distributed, i.e. $p_H(\bh) \neq \mathcal{N}$.
 This is an important distinction, given the fact that haze is a noticeably more structured and spatially correlated type of noise.

-\subsection{Score-based diffusion models}
+\subsection{Score-Based Diffusion Models}